rapidsai/cuspatial/cpp/doc/DOCUMENTATION.md

 #### @pre

 Add a [@pre](https://www.doxygen.nl/manual/commands.html#cmdpre) comment line for each precondition of the function.
-For example, assumptions about accessibility or range of iterators.
+For example, assumptions about device accessibility or range of iterators.
+One common example is a precondition that input and output iterator ranges do not partially overlap.
+Often these are requirements that it is impossible or expensive to enforce at run time.
+Violations of preconditions often result in undefined behavior rather than exceptions.

 ```c++
 /**